Documentation: Installation

 This way, Valkey will save the data on disk before quitting.
 Reading the persistence page is strongly suggested to better understand how Valkey persistence works.

 Running Valkey from the command line is fine just to hack a bit or for development.
 However, at some point you'll have some actual application to run on a real server.
-For this kind of usage you have two different choices:
+For this kind of usage, it's highly recommended to install Valkey as a system service so that everything will start properly after a system restart.
+The available packages for supported Linux distributions already include the capability of starting the Valkey server as a service.

 If you have not yet run make install after building the Valkey source, you will need to do so before continuing.
 By default, make install will copy the valkey-server and valkey-cli binaries to /usr/local/bin.